AlGoulas/bio2art/README.md

 # Installation

-Download or clone the repository and unpack it.
+Download or clone the repository.
 Open a terminal and change to the corresponding folder.
 Type:

 ```
 pip install .